 Click here to view the Hertzko Slicker Brush on Amazon.

-A slicker brush is a good and simple way to groom your cat's fur.
-A feature that this slicker brush offers is a retractable bristle allowing you to easily remove the fur off the brush.
+One amazing feature that this slicker brush offers is a retractable bristle, allowing you to easily remove the fur from the brush.

 Pet Pull Complete Professional Pet Grooming Kit